abecms/recipe-elasticsearch/README.md

 1. git clone https://github.com/Abejs/recipe-elasticsearch.git
 2. cd recipe-elasticsearch
 3. abe install gregorybesson/abe-elasticsearch
-4. Once you have an elasticsearch instance ready, configure abe.json and the templates using elasticsearch (jquery-autocomplete and jquery-livesearch) with the host ad port of your elasticsearch instance.
+4. Once you have an elasticsearch instance ready, configure abe.json and the templates using elasticsearch (jquery-autocomplete and jquery-livesearch) with the host and port of your elasticsearch instance.
 4. abe serve
 5. open your browser at the address : <http://localhost:3000/abe/plugin/abe-elasticsearch/console> and index the blog with your elasticsearch
 6. Enjoy ! (go to the site on <http://localhost:3000/autocomplete.html> or <http://localhost:3000/livesearch.html> to see elasticsearch in action)